 The proposed project site is located within the Mission Bay plan area.
-An investigation conducted in 1997 evaluated soil and groundwater quality throughout the Mission Bay plan area and identified petroleum hydrocarbons and metals in soil and groundwater at concentrations greater than health-based cleanup levels throughout much of the plan area.
-He investigation also identified petroleum products floating on groundwater (free product) in the vicinity of Illinois and 16th streets, and attributed the free product to former petroleum bulk storage as well as pipelines and transfer facilities in the vicinity.
+An investigation conducted in 1997 evaluated soil and groundwater quality throughout the Mission Bay plan area and identified petroleum hydrocarbons and metals in soil and groundwater at concentrations greater than health-based cleanup levels throughout much of the plan area.241 The investigation also identified petroleum products floating on groundwater (free product) in the vicinity of Illinois and 16th streets, and attributed the free product to former petroleum bulk storage as well as pipelines and transfer facilities in the vicinity.
 This area is collectively referred to as the Pier 64 area and has been investigated and cleaned up under the regulatory oversight of the San Francisco Bay Region Water Quality Control Board (RWQCB).
 For remedial planning purposes, the Pier 64 area was divided into several operable units.
-The project site is located within the "Other Areas of the Site Operable Unit" (OAS) which extends along much of the Bay shoreline to the north and south of 16th Street.
-He is a located within the north and south of 16th Street.
+The project site is located within the "Other Areas of the Site Operable Unit" (OAS) which extends along much of the Bay shoreline to the north and south of 16th Street.242